lykinsbd/lykinsbd/README.md

     <img align="center" width="600" alt="Image of Brett in front of some trees" src="./images/IMG_5617_smol_cropped.jpg">
 </p>

-I am a Managing Consultant at [Network to Code](https://www.networktocode.com/) where I drive network automation transformations inside large enterprise clients.
+I am Director of Managed Services at [Network to Code](https://www.networktocode.com/) where I guide our efforts to provide support, hosting, and other managed services for Network Automation.

 <p>
     <img align="center" width=600 alt="Network to Code Logo" src="./images/NTC_Logo_Horizontal.png">